microsoft/ScottishSummit24-Pipelines/lab2/README.md

 ## Next lab

 This is the end of lab 2.
-Select the third page below to move to the next lab.
+[Go to lab 3](../lab3/README.md) to continue.